NEXT STEPS AFTER GRADUATION: INTERNATIONAL GRADUATE STUDENTS

 If you plan to travel abroad while your post-graduation work permit application is being processed within Canada, please review the travel restrictions and exemptions to make an informed decision about your travel plan.

-If you will apply for your post-graduation work permit outside Canada, upon approval of your post-graduation work permit, please ensure that you are exempt from the travel restrictions and can travel back to Canada.
+If you will apply for your post-graduation work permit outside Canada, upon approval of your post-graduation work permit, please ensure that you are exempt from the travel restrictions and can travel back to Canada (if the travel restrictions are still in place when you plan to return to Canada).

 - Check here to find out what you need before travelling to Canada.

-Depending on how the COVID-19 situation evolves, the current travel restrictions may be changed or further extended.
+Depending on how the COVID-19 situation evolves, the current travel restrictions may be changed or extended further.
 Therefore, it will be important to closely monitor these in preparation of your return to Canada.
-Please be prepared that your travel plans could be severely disrupted and you may have to remain outside of Canada longer than expected if you are not exempt from the travel restrictions.
+If you are not exempt from the travel restrictions, you will not be allowed to enter Canada.

 3. CONVOCATION CEREMONY